Contents

 3.2 B1/B2 and Other Visas

-And the Department of Homeland Security (DHS) has made announcements about “dual intent” similar to those of the State Department.[32]
-This means that even if an individual is issued a nonimmigrant visa by the Consulate abroad, DHS may still refuse to admit the individual at the airport or other port of entry.
+And the Department of Homeland Security (DHS) has made announcements about “dual intent” similar to those of the State Department,[32] so even if an individual is issued a nonimmigrant visa by the Consulate abroad, DHS may still refuse to admit the individual at the airport or other port of entry.

-A person entering the U.S. to marry a U.S. citizen needs a K-1 fiancée visa, except that entry as a B visitor is authorized if he or she can prove an intention to return to an unabandoned residence abroad soon after the marriage.[33]
+A person entering the U.S. to marry a U.S. citizen needs a K-1 fiancée visa, except that entry as a B visitor is authorized if the person can prove an intention to return to an unabandoned residence abroad soon after the marriage.[34]

-Some other situations where a U.S. citizen’s significant other may legitimately enter then return abroad include:
+Some other situations where a U.S. citizen or lawful permanent resident’s significant other may legitimately enter then return abroad include:

 In situations where the U.S. citizen resides abroad with a foreign national whose I-130 or immigrant visa application is pending, the keys to successfully entering the U.S. with a B1/B2 visa are often: